josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📉_small_disruptions_can_make_a_campaign.md

 It is also:

-> Did many smaller incidents weaken confidence, consume state capacity, expose institutional seams, and make ordinary life less reliable?
+> Did many smaller incidents weaken confidence, consume state capacity, expose institutional seams, reach physical control systems, and make ordinary life less reliable?

 A campaign does not need one cinematic moment.

 It may be built from friction.

+And where several individually limited incidents repeatedly reach the same operational layer, the repetition itself may become strategically more important than the size of any one outage.

 ---